Mrakuzic4/Team5/game/Sprint2Reflection.md

 - Things aimed to be done differently next time
   * More joint review sessions to make sure everyone is comfortable with their tasks
+  * Start on the tasks early and formulate a planned approach